matrix-org/matrix.org/content/blog/2024/08/2024-08-28-libolm-deprecation.md

 category = ["Cryptography"]
 +++

-Folks, it's been a few weeks since we announced the [deprecation of libolm](https://gitlab.matrix.org/matrix-org/olm/-/blob/master/README.md?ref\_type=heads\#important-libolm-is-now-deprecated).
+It's been a few weeks since we announced the [deprecation of libolm](https://gitlab.matrix.org/matrix-org/olm/-/blob/master/README.md?ref\_type=heads\#important-libolm-is-now-deprecated).
 Since then, we've fielded some questions on the subject and thought it would be helpful to collect this context in a blog post.

 First up, a recap.
 We first introduced the idea that [libolm would make way for vodozemac](https://matrix.org/blog/2022/05/16/independent-public-audit-of-vodozemac-a-native-rust-reference-implementation-of-matrix-end-to-end-encryption/) in 2022, following the [Gematik](https://www.gematik.de/) sponsored audit from [Least Authority](https://leastauthority.com/).